scuzzydude/asimov/asimov.md

 The two true hedges against inflation are *genius* and *vanity*.

 It is likely that within my lifetime, technology will have advanced to a stage where we can passively scan inanimate objects and digitize them down to the atomic level.
-3-D printing will advance to a level where we can reproduce facsimiles of scanned items that and indinistinguishable from the original to human senses.
+3-D printing will advance to a level where we can reproduce facsimiles of scanned items that are indistinguishable from the original to human senses.

 It's very possible that in a few decades, you want a reproduction of the *Mona Lisa*, you pull up an app on your phone, pay the Louvre for a digital file, and 5 minutes later, your 3-D printer spits one out.
 It's likely that technology will allow you to print out a copy that matches what the painting looked like when the paint first dried.